HeithemLejmi/DefensiveCoding/m5_method_return_values/README.md

 - what is an optional ? :  an Optional is a container object which may or may not contain a non-null value.

-- why use an optional ? :  Optional has 3 options to deal with the cases wher we have no values:
+- why use an optional ? :  Optional has 3 options to deal with the cases where we have no values:

   - **.orElse()** / **.orElseGet()** => if the optional is empty then return a default value

   - **orElseThrow()** =>  if the optional is empty then throw an exception

-  - **.ifPresentOrElse(lambdaFunction1, lambdaFunction2)** ==> if the vlue is present then invoke the function in the first arg, else invoke the function in the 2nd arg
+  - **.ifPresentOrElse(lambdaFunction1, lambdaFunction2)** ==> if the value is present then invoke the function in the first arg, else invoke the function in the 2nd arg

-  !!!
-Optional.get() is used to unpack the Optional and get the value that it contains, when we are certain that this Optional is not empty. never use it directly unless you are 100% sure that this Optional is packing a value.
-If the Optional is empty, and still you call Optional.get() you will get a NoSuchElementException
+  !!! `Optional.get()` is used to unpack the Optional and get the value that it contains, when we are certain that this Optional is not empty. never use it directly unless you are 100% sure that this Optional is packing a value.
+If the Optional is empty, and still you call Optional.get() you will get a `NoSuchElementException`

-See the example below for the 3 options of handeling an Optional:
+See the example below for the 3 options of handling an Optional:

 ![img](img/3_options_of_Optional_handeling_values.png)

 # Conclusion:
-After module, we can update our **React & Prevent** table :
+After this module, we can update our **React & Prevent** table :

 ![img](img/react_prevent_after_improving_return_types.png)